 Finally, you don’t need to worry about missing something, since all the changes will be communicated to you by a notification/alert email.

 Customers love a great deal, and promotional pricing can offer it.
 That’s why so many businesses are using it to increase their sales.
 This strategy can also encourage customer loyalty.
 Another important point is to get to know how and when your competitors are using it.
-You can always contact us and register for a 30 days free trial period and find out how to outsmart your competition.
+You can always contact us and register for a 30-day free trial period and find out how to outsmart your competition.

 Are you using promotional pricing, and if yes, what method turned out to be the most effective one?
 Can’t wait to hear more about it!